Engineering Rank/Select Data Structures for Large-Alphabet Strings: Alphabet Partitioning for Representing Strings with Runs

-We study first how to implement run-length compression with the original alphabet partitioning approach \cite{BCGNNalgo14}, to then analyze the scheme resulting from our approach.
-Notice that the alphabet partition does not need to be carried out according to Equation (\ref{eq:sparse}), whose main objective was to distribute the alphabet symbols within the sub-alphabets in such a way $H_0(s)$ compression is achieved.
-As we aim at run-length compression now, we partition in a different ---much simpler--- way.
-We divide the alphabet into $p=\lceil\lg{n}\rceil$ subalphabets consisting of $\lceil\sigma/\lceil\lg{n}\rceil\rceil$ alphabet symbols each (the last partition can have less symbols).
-In this way,
+As a first observation, note that the alphabet partition does not necessarily need to be carried out according to Equation (\ref{eq:sparse}) nor, alternatively, the \texttt{dense} approach used in practice, whose main objective is to partition the original alphabet in such a way $H_0(s)$ compression is still achieved.
+As we aim at run-length compression now, we can partition in a different ---much simpler--- way that will allow us to prove interesting theoretical bounds.
+The idea is to divide alphabet $\Sigma$ into $p = \lceil\lg^c{n}\rceil$ subalphabets consisting of $\lceil\sigma/p\rceil$ symbols each (alphabet $\Sigma_{p-1}$ can contain less symbols), for any integer constant $c \ge 1$.
+Now, for all $\alpha \in \Sigma$ we define: